aws-observability/terraform-aws-observability-accelerator/docs/index.md

 ## Getting started

-This project provides a set of Terraform modules to enable metrics collection, dashboards and alerts for monitoring:
+This project provides a set of Terraform modules to enable metrics and traces collection, dashboards and alerts for monitoring:

 - Amazon EKS clusters infrastructure